Interview with Don Sutherland. Two

 DS: Well, I got a reply straight away nearly.
 ‘Yes.
 We’ll take you.’
 They’d set this place up and they were short of men you see and so they decided that they would take me.
 So, I went there straight away and joined.
 Joined one of the places which was adjoining but it was not, the other place was supposed to be the main place because they had the very highly skilled bloke, a local chap who was the, the boss, plus a local ex-farmer who was a Pacifist.
 And I worked there for two and a half years and that covered the time of the war because I didn’t start until 1941.
 I I was employed at work as I got complete exemption.

 DE: Right.
-Ok.
+Okay.

 DS: And then when, when the end of the war I I was somehow out of touch with, with, with what had happened to the first community because the fact that we, we had, I then moved on to the, the other one because the second community was just run by these two men and they were in charge so to speak.
 But not in charge in a dominant way but they, they’d financed it you see so it was completely independent from the first community I belonged.
 And, and that’s that first community slowly died off so to speak.
 I’m not quite sure exactly what happened because I was so much attached to the, to the new community and unfortunately it didn’t stand ground on its, on its own.
 Key people left who had been quite important in keeping it together and eventually it, it ended up in in the hands of two people who were, who were financially dominant.
 But we, those who wanted to were carried on, carried on as ordinary farm workers but, but we still felt it was a community.
-Very much so actually and so, I was working there for about twenty five years and then because of my health didn’t seem strong enough for the job I was doing I I changed my work and the house I was living in.
+Very much so actually and so, I was working there for about twenty five years and then because of my health didn’t seem to be strong enough for the job I was doing I I changed my work and the house I was living in.
 We were able to buy it.
 So, although I was living in the area I had no direct attachment to the community.
 Although I was still attached to some of the people who were working there.

 DE: And what was, what was life like in the community?
 What was, what was the sort of every, every day like?
 Or what was it like across the seasons?

 DS: Well, we, we had married and unmarried helpers and we had, certainly in the, in the section that I lived and there were, there were in, in the second community we had, had separate houses but they were more or less adjoining.
 And the married couple were in charge and they sort of looked after us and we were just like a part of a family the rest of us.
 But it slowly, it slowly disintegrated unfortunately but we had young, quite young children there with us.
-But as I say that, that, that community lasted a lot longer than the much larger first one which was more or less organised in London.
+But as I say that, that, that community lasted a lot longer than the larger first one which was more or less organised in London.
 So, it was quite sad really.
 We had a, we had a very large farm.
 A farm with a very good quality flock of pedigree sheep.

 DE: So, what was, could you describe what a typical day would have been like?